torproject/torspec/proposals/328-relay-overload-report.md

 ```

 Possible LABELs are:
-  - `read`: Read side of the global rate limit bucket.
+  - `side=read`: Read side of the global rate limit bucket.
-  - `write`: Write side of the global rate limit bucket.
+  - `side=write`: Write side of the global rate limit bucket.